idowoswags/duh/README.md

 # Duh/iKee.B iPhone Botnet
-This is a academic restoration of the Duh iPhone BotNet of 2009.
+This is a academic restoration of the Duh iPhone Botnet of 2009.

 ## Requirements
 * Mac OS X